Definition: Generally known as high cholesterol.

 Medications usually used to treat high cholesterol include:

-Statins : These are usually the drugs of choice, since they are easy to take and have few interactions with other drugs.
+Statins are usually the drugs of choice since they are easy to take and have few interactions with other drugs.

-Side effects may include redness of the skin, upset stomach, headache, dizziness, blurred vision, and liver damage.
+Side effects may include skin redness, upset stomach, headache, dizziness, blurred vision, and liver damage.